nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 ---

 Nuxeo Stream aims to provide asynchronous and distributed processing, there are different layers:
-- A Log storage abstraction with a Chronicle Queue and Kafka implementations
+- A Log storage abstraction with a Kafka implementation (an In-Memory implementation is also available for dev and test prupose only)
 - A library to provide processing patterns without dependencies on Nuxeo
 - Nuxeo services to configure Kafka, streams and processor using Nuxeo extension point.